-Historically there have been no artificial breeding programs for Yakima River steelhead though in some years out-of-basin hatchery-origin releases occurred but these were discontinued in 1994.
-For the most recent 10 return years, both the aggregate MPG and the Upper Yakima population returns have averaged about 97% wild with some hatchery-origin strays from other Columbia River Basin tributaries (Table 1, Figures 2 and 3).
+For the most recent 10 return years, both the aggregate MPG and the Upper Yakima population returns have averaged greater than 97% wild with some hatchery-origin strays from other Columbia River Basin tributaries (Table 1, Figures 2 and 3).

 Steelhead counts at Prosser Dam represent total adult escapement for the Yakima River Major Population Group (MPG).
 The large geographic distribution of steelhead in the Yakima Basin results in diverse pre-spawning migration and holding patterns that influence the proportion of fish that survives to spawn.
 Historically, there have been no reliable means of estimating population-specific spawner abundances due to limited methods, enumeration points, and unknown pre-spawn mortality rates.
-This project is currently conducting a 3 year radio telemetry study that will estimate spawner escapement for the Yakima River steelhead populations including Satus Creek, Toppenish Creek, Naches River, and Upper Yakima River populations.
-In addition to estimating spawner escapement for 3 consecutive years, the study is assessing and ground-truthing potential long term monitoring methods including the use of GSI and PIT-tagging techniques for apportioning the total run at Prosser Dam.
-Preliminary population-specific spawner escapement estimates using data from the telemetry study for the 2011-2012 Yakima Basin steelhead return are presented in Appendix B. Additional results will be submitted in subsequent reports.
+This project conducted a 3 year radio telemetry study that estimated spawner escapement for the Yakima River steelhead populations.
+In addition to estimating spawner escapement for 3 consecutive years, data from the study will be used to assess the potential long term monitoring methods including the use of GSI and PIT-tagging techniques for apportioning the total run at Prosser Dam.